 How to Perform an Energy Audit of Your Home

-Although performing an energy audit by yourself will not be as comprehensive as hiring a professional, it’ll offer a broad idea of how energy efficient your home is.
-If you don’t find any problems during the DIY test, then you probably don’t need to bring in a professional.
+Although performing an energy audit independently will not be as detailed as hiring a professional, it’ll offer a general idea of how energy efficient your home is.
+If you don’t discover any issues during the DIY test, then you potentially don’t need to bring in a professional.
 Use this step-by-step checklist:

 - Inspect your HVAC system.
-Leaky ducts can lose nearly 20% of conditioned air, contributing to more expensive energy bills and increased strain on HVAC equipment.
-If you notice leaks, use duct tape to close them.
-If your HVAC equipment is old and wearing down, upgrading to a new system can save you a significant amount on your energy bills.
-In some cases, it can be better to contact a reputable HVAC company to inspect your system.
+Broken ducts can lose nearly 20% of conditioned air, resulting in steeper energy bills and increased strain on HVAC equipment.
+If you find leaks, use duct tape to seal them.
+If your HVAC equipment is old and wearing down, upgrading to a new system can save you a considerable amount on your energy bills.
+In some cases, it is better to contact a reputable HVAC company to inspect your system.

-- Watch for signs of air leaks.
+- Check for air leaks.
 Air leaks on average can increase the energy bills by 10 to 20%.
 Inside, look for air leaks in areas where you can find a draft, including along the edge of flooring and near baseboards and electrical outlets.
-Outside, you can inspect for air leaks along the home’s foundation, siding and mortar.
+Outside, you can inspect for air leaks in the home’s foundation, siding and mortar.
 Plug, caulk or seal any air leaks to save money.

 - Inspect insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

 - Check ventilation.
-Check that all of your kitchen and bathroom exhaust fans are spinning properly, and check for evidence of rot or moisture.
+Check that all of your kitchen and bathroom exhaust fans are working properly, and look for evidence of rot or moisture.

 Contact Precision Mechanical for a Professional Energy Audit